The Object Browser is accessible from Tools tab,

 ToDo tab.

-- If Camera Angle is populated and there is connection to a
+- If Camera Angle field is populated and there is connection to a

 Rotator, on OK the value will be populated in the